JiaoLab2021/SynDiv/README.md

 **Running**

 Before running the software, it is recommended to set the maximum number of open files using the `ulimit -n <number>` command.
-The maximum number of open files can be calculated based on the number of genomes ('n') and the number of threads ('t') using the following formula:
+The maximum number of open files can be calculated based on the number of genomes (`n`) and the number of threads (`t`) using the following formula:

 ```shell
 number = 10 + t*(2n - t - 1)